Biblical Scholarship as a Form of Lying:

 Q: Does this mean that we have found a form of biblical scholarship that is not a form of lying?

 A: Not exactly.
 Unfortunately, conservative scholarship often shares the same underlying deficiencies as liberal and radical scholarship.
-Conservatives engage in speculation when it doesn’t have a direct bearing on the underlying reliability of the text.
+Conservatives engage in historical speculation when it doesn’t have a direct bearing on the underlying reliability of the text.

 Q: Can you give me an example of this?